Frank Ocean: 2017–2020: Blonded Radio and singles

 On February 14, 2018, Ocean released "Moon River", a cover of the song performed by Audrey Hepburn in the 1961 film, Breakfast at Tiffany's.
 In May 2018, Ocean was featured on the tracks "Brotha Man" and "Purity" from ASAP Rocky's third studio album Testing.
 In August 2018, Ocean featured on the song "Carousel" from Travis Scott's third studio album Astroworld, which released on the same day.
 In September 2018, it was reported that Ocean took legal action against Scott through a cease and desist letter.
 Ocean later confirmed through a Tumblr post that the dispute was about social issues, not music, and had since been resolved between the two artists.
-On November 6, 2018, three midterm specials of Blonded Radio were aired throughout the day, in collation with the Midterm elections that were held in the US, as well as the release of new merchandise given to those with proof of voting for free in Houston, Atlanta, Miami, and Dallas.
-The shows themselves did not include any new songs by Ocean, but included various political discussions including a discussion about Ocean being an 'openly queer' black man in contemporary rap music.
+On November 6, 2018, three midterm specials of Blonded Radio were aired throughout the day, in collation with the Midterm elections that were held in the US, as well as the release of new merchandise given for free to those with proof of voting in Houston, Atlanta, Miami, and Dallas.
+The shows themselves did not include any new songs by Ocean, but included various political discussions including a discussion about Ocean being an openly queer black man in contemporary rap music.

 On February 5, 2019, Ocean's Tumblr account was hacked hinting info about more of Ocean's material.
 The posts have since been deleted.
 On October 19, 2019, Ocean released a new song titled "DHL" on his Beats 1 radio show Blonded Radio and announced 7-inch vinyl singles of two new songs on his website titled "Dear April" and "Cayendo", originally available only as physical singles featuring B-side remixes from Justice and Sango, respectively.
 On November 1, 2019, Ocean followed up "DHL" with a new song titled "In My Room", which was premiered on Blonded Radio, and soon after on November 3 posted online another vinyl single of a new song titled "Little Demon" featuring a B-side remix by Arca.
 However, on February 25, 2020, Ocean announced that he will replace "Little Demon" with an unreleased song which would be released on February 28, 2020.
 The vinyl for "Little Demon" was canceled and refunds were provided.